-Interested in learning more about human-animal communication?
+Interested in learning more about human-animal emotions?
 A recent study reveals that both dogs and people respond very similarly to various human and canine sounds.

 We’ve undergone a quantum leap in documenting interspecies communication between dogs and humans.
-Comparative neuroimaging with fMRIs has facilitated an exciting new awareness of how dogs and people communicate with each other.
+Comparative neuroimaging with fMRIs has facilitated an exciting new awareness of how dogs and people communicate and express emotions with each other.

 “Dog’s brain scans reveal vocal responses,” writes Rebecca Morelle, a science reporter for the BBC World Service, in a recent article.
 The article is based on recently-published research entitled “Voice-Sensitive Regions in the Dog and Human Brain are Revealed by Comparative fMRI.”1